-The DASH-IF [12] profile specifies formats and methods that enable the delivery of streaming service(s) from standard HTTP servers to DASH Client(s).
+The DASH-IF [12] profile specifies formats and methods that enable the delivery of streaming Service(s) from standard HTTP servers to DASH Client(s).
 DASH specifies the description of a collection of DASH Media Segments and auxiliary metadata (all referenced by HTTP URLs) through a DASH Media Presentation Description (MPD).

-The ROUTE protocol is designed to deliver, via broadcast, DASH-formatted streaming content, such as linear TV services, to a large receiver population.
-It is capable of delivering an arbitrary number of different types of media objects over one or more source flows on LCT channels.
-Repair flows may be additionally used for certain deployment scenarios, such as to mobile devices, in certain geographical areas, only for certain service, etc.
+The ROUTE protocol is designed to deliver, via broadcast, DASH-formatted streaming content, such as linear TV Services, to a large receiver population.
+It is capable of delivering an arbitrary number of different types of media objects over one or more source or repair flows on LCT channels.
+Delivery of Service content or NRT content via the repair flow, without an associated source flow, could be used for certain deployment scenarios for which the broadcaster expects all targeted receivers to be AL-FEC capable.
+Such scenarios might include delivery of Services a) intended strictly for mobile reception, b) intended only in certain geographical areas, etc.